 The campus mail relays handle most of the email coming into and leaving campus.
 The relays run Debian GNU/Linux with Postfix as the mail transport agent.
 These servers do spam and virus detection with a host of utilities including several RBLs, Amavis, SpamAssassin and ClamAV.
 These services are provided free of charge to all departments at OSU.

 The maximum size limit for a message sent through the campus mail relays is 100Mb.

-Any machine on campus that needs to send mail can use the host mail.oregonstate.edu as its outbound SMTP relay.
+Any device on the OSU network that needs to send mail can use the host mail.oregonstate.edu as its outbound SMTP relay.

 Mail servers on campus should route outbound mail through smtp.oregonstate.edu instead of mail.oregonstate.edu.
 We try to divide up our traffic so that spam or virus mail inadvertently sent from workstations doesn't cause our production mail servers to be blacklisted.
 Please don't use smtp.oregonstate.edu to relay mail from regular workstations.

 Note: the smtp.oregonstate.edu servers are inaccessible from off-campus.
 This allows us to handle on-campus and off-campus mail differently.